 4 of 6

-Nearly everyone working in the U.S. must pay Social Security and Medicare taxes, though there are a few exceptions.
+Nearly everyone working in the U.S. must pay Social Security and Medicare taxes (known as FICA tax), though there are a few exceptions.

 These include federal employees hired before 1984, although since 1983 they have had to pay the Medicare portion and are therefore eligible for hospital insurance.
 Other groups exempted from payroll taxes are railroad employees with more than 10 years of service, employees of those state and local governments who choose not to participate in Social Security, and children under the age of 21 who are paid by a parent for doing household chores.
 Children over 18 years of age who work in a family business are not exempt from Social Security payroll taxes.